shxuejinanxja/tooltips/docs/coding/rust.md

 match arms can bind to the parts of the values that match the pattern.
 So we can extract value out of enum variants.

+### if let

+`if let` look not like if +let. it more like a if let <pattern> =< enum>.

+> The syntax if let takes a pattern and an expression separated by an equal sign.
+It works the same way as a match, where the expression is given to the match and the pattern is its first arm.
+> use if let will lost the exhaustive check since it only compare one pattern.

+the `else` in `if let ` pair is the `_` case.

 ## data type

 ### how to check the variable type